Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1.md

 --end session 1:
 [[Arc 1 - notes]]

-###### Session comclusions
+###### Session conclusions
 Party:
 - Verdant is not to be trusted
 - Salina is not to be trusted but maybe
-- Marcus must die
+- Marcus must die (he died)
-- Chrone is not to be trusted
+- Chrone may not entirely be trusted.
 - Semyon got namedropped
 - They may or may not trust anything with connections to the research group.
 DM:
-- Should keep stories consistent to avoid trust
+- Should keep stories consistent.
-- Try to show off character's strenght more (e.g. melee combat with Aki for her paladin abilities)
+- Try to show off character's strength more (e.g. melee combat with Aki for her paladin abilities)
 - make characters that can definitely be trusted
 - may need to rewrite most of my planning and define plot points.
 - ---